eudoxia0/eudoxia0.github.io/article/_posts/2022-08-17-mochi-cards.md

 generate the cards from a list of lines.

 Mochi doesn't support plugins, and I'm pretty happy with that.
-Most apps need plugins like I need a callostomy.
+Most apps need plugins like I need a callosotomy.

 # Common Features